Terence T. Henricks

-Terence Thomas "Tom" Henricks (born July 5, 1952) is a retired colonel in the United States Air Force and a former NASA astronaut.
+Terence Thomas "Tom" Henricks (born July 5, 1952) is a retired in the United States Air Force colonel and former NASA astronaut.
 He served on four Space Shuttle missions.

 Personal life and education

-Henricks was born on July 5, 1952, in Bryan, Ohio to Terry and Martha Henricks, but considers Woodville, Ohio to be his hometown.
+Henricks was born on July 5, 1952, in Bryan, Ohio, to Terry and Martha Henricks, but considers Woodville, Ohio, to be his hometown.
 He graduated from Woodmore High School in 1970.
-He received his Bachelor of Science degree in Civil Engineering from the United States Air Force Academy in 1974 and his Master of Public Administration degree from Golden Gate University in 1982.
+He received his Bachelor of Science degree in civil engineering from the United States Air Force Academy in 1974 and his Master of Public Administration degree from Golden Gate University in 1982.
 He is married and has three children.
-He currently resides in Blanco, Texas with his wife Rebecca.
+He currently resides in Blanco, Texas, with his wife Rebecca.